vfarcic/devops24/manuscript/05-chart-museum.md

     ...
 ```

-Just as with other Charts, we'll use a fixed version of the images by customizing `image.tag` values in both the `api` and the `ui` sections.
+Just as with the other Charts, we'll use a fixed version of the images by customizing `image.tag` values in both the `api` and the `ui` sections.

 We'll need to increase the resources since those specified by default are too low.